 Ally Stutzer currently supports all strand leads in the Professional Learning Department.
 She thrives at planning large events, enjoys managing social media accounts, and looks forward to the continuous process of developing the departments website and marketing plan.
-Before working at Northwest Regional Education Service District, she was a Camp Director at Tualatin Hills Park and Recreation District.
+Before working at Northwest Regional Education Service District, she was a Camp Director and Office Assistant at Tualatin Hills Park and Recreation District.
 In her role she created curriculum for summer camps, monitored budget revenue/expenses, supervised the work of camp counselors, and created all branding materials.
-In her spare time, she enjoys bowling, going to the movies, and spending time with friends.
+In her spare time she enjoys bowling, going to the movies, and getting together with friends.
 Ally looks forward to continue using her skills and abilities to support the work being done within the Professional Learning Department.

 Daniel Ramirez - Professional Learning Specialist (9th Grade Success Coach)